nexmo-se/elevenlabs-agent-ws-connector/README.md

 When a voice call is established, the peer Voice API application triggers a WebSocket connection to this Connector application then streams audio in both directions between the voice call and ElevenLabs Conversational AI.

-You may deploy this [sample Voice API application](https://github.com/nexmo-se/voice-to-ai-engines) to use this Connector code to bi-directionally stream audio between voice calls and ElevenLabs' Speech-to-Speech Conversational AI Agents with LLMs.
+You may deploy this [sample Voice API application](https://github.com/nexmo-se/voice-to-ai-engines) or update your own existing Voice API application to use this Connector code to bi-directionally stream audio between voice calls and ElevenLabs' Speech-to-Speech Conversational AI Agents with LLMs.

 ## Set up